jnorthr/SpockDemo/README.md

 A brief gradle build sample including some Java and groovy classes, then all tested with Spock test tool

-You only need a working java JVM on your system, version 1.5+ and you do not need to install gradle or groovy or java JDK
+You only need a working java JVM on your system, version 1.5+ and you do not need to install gradle or groovy or java JDK.
+All necessary source is here on github.
+Your system will need a 'git' tool to clone/download this full demo suite.
+See: http://git-scm.com/downloads  to get a client tool if you need one.

-From command terminal, do these commands :

-mkdir xxx
-cd xxx
-git clone git@github.com:jnorthr/SpockDemo.git
-cd SpockDemo

-gradlew tasks            // to see what tasks are available in gradle

-gradlew run              // run the gradle wrapper which reads the build.gradle file :compileJava
-:compileGroovy
-:processResources UP-TO-DATE
-:classes
-:run
-JavaSample               // since mainClassName = "JavaSample" that's what is run giving Hello World Hello World

-gradlew clean build     // recompiles everything and runs tests declared in JavaSampleTests.groovy :clean
-:compileJava
-:compileGroovy
-:processResources UP-TO-DATE
-:classes
-:jar
-:assemble
-:compileTestJava UP-TO-DATE
-:compileTestGroovy
-:processTestResources UP-TO-DATE
-:testClasses
-:test

-CourseServiceSpec > Create new course with teacher and description FAILED
-    org.spockframework.runtime.SpockComparisonFailure at groovydemoTests.groovy:19

-JavaSampleTests > Test 2 should getName for Andy FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:50

-JavaSampleTests > Test 3 should getName for Leanne FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:50

-JavaSampleTests > Test 4 should keep Fred FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:69

-JavaSampleTests > Test 5 should keep Andy FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:69

-JavaSampleTests > Test 6 should keep Leanne FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:69

-JavaSampleTests > Test 7 should use groovy.property logic to get name as Fred FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:87

-JavaSampleTests > Test 9 should use groovy.property logic to get name as Leanne FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:87

-JavaSampleTests > Test 10 should use groovy.property logic to get name as Fred FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:105

-JavaSampleTests > Test 11 should use groovy.property logic to get name as Andy FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:105

-JavaSampleTests > Test 12 should use groovy.property logic to get name as Leanne FAILED
-    org.spockframework.runtime.ConditionNotSatisfiedError at JavaSampleTests.groovy:105

-15 tests completed, 11 failed
-:test FAILED

-FAILURE: Build failed with an exception.

-* What went wrong:
-Execution failed for task ':test'.
-> There were failing tests.
-See the report at: file:///Volumes/PENDRIVE/gradledemo/SpockDemo/build/reports/tests/index.html

-/*

-Follow directions above to try for yourself.
+Follow directions in technotes.txt file to try gradle and spock for yourself.
 I left a few bugs in the test just for demo purposes.

-When Spcok tests fail, Spock creates a set of html pages to describe the failures.
-Copy the "file:///Vol..." name into a browser address bar, press enter key to see what Spock found ---

 Enjoy !

-*/